Top 5 Social Sustainability Examples You Need To Know

 The economic effect of childcare on working parents and broader society is immense.
 For example, introducing parental leave policies positively impacted the number of hours mothers worked within three years of childbirth.
 A more recent study revealed how following the UN's sustainable development goals framework when implementing childcare relates to achieving sustainability worldwide.
 It is clear that providing quality child care has lasting benefits for children and significantly contributes to global progress and prosperity for everyone involved.

 Social equity is about ensuring everyone has the same opportunities to thrive and voices that are heard in decision-making processes affecting their lives.
-It goes beyond just treating people fairly or equally - true social equity involves respecting individuals, giving them a platform to make an impact, and granting them fair treatment.
+It goes beyond just treating a target group of people fairly or equally - true social equity involves respecting individuals, giving them a platform to make an impact, and granting them fair treatment.

 Not only should we be striving to achieve tangible objectives like reducing poverty and raising educational achievement, but social sustainability must also encompass the intangibles, such as how people feel when they engage with their communities.
 Loneliness can often be equally detrimental to a person's well-being as hunger!

 Social sustainability is a crucial component of any society, involving far more than just financial inclusion.
 It's about bringing people together to create shared experiences, such as participating in sports or attending cultural events.
-This builds trust between citizens and promotes community empowerment.
+This builds trust between citizens and public and civic institutions and promotes community empowerment.
 For example, the American Civil Liberties Union Foundation (ACLU) offers various services that help ensure social justice throughout the United States - demonstrating how powerful social sustainability can be when working towards strengthening our communities.

 Conclusion

 Social sustainability is essential to living, working, and playing in a fair world.
 That's why the pillars of sustainability, including the social pillar of sustainability examples, are so crucial.
-With human, economic, environmental, and social sustainability - we are literally working to secure our future.
+With human, economic, and environmental sustainability and social sustainability - we are literally working to secure our future.

 As a final note, it’s important to embrace the fact that we have - with our sheer numbers and influence on our only planet - become custodians of our home world.
 Everything starts with the fair, equitable social treatment of each other.
 The rest will follow.